Danbog32/Estonian-Client-Side-ASR/README.md

 # Eesti ASR

 **Eesti ASR** is a web application that listens to audio input and converts speech to text directly in your browser.
-The speech recognition engine runs locally, ensuring that your speech is processed on your device and never sent to a remote server.
-This focus on local processing guarantees complete privacy.
+The core speech recognition engine runs locally on your device, ensuring that your speech is processed locally and never sent to remote servers for transcription.

+## Privacy

+**Local Processing**: Speech recognition happens entirely on your device using WebAssembly (WASM) models.
+Your voice data never leaves your browser for ASR processing.

+**External Services**: While the core ASR is local, certain features may send data to external services:
+- **Translation services** send text to translation servers to provide multilingual support
+- **Screen sharing integrations** (Zoom, etc.) may send captions to their respective platforms
+- **Firebase storage** saves caption data if you enable that feature

 ## Features